Ahmed-AG/cyberdojo-page/read/jq-for-AWS.md

 ---

 ## Introduction
-While working with `awscli`, I often find myself needing to manipulate the json output. filtering for fields or searching for values.
-This post is a collection of `jq` commands that I either written or came across, and then found myself needing them repeatedly.
+ `jq` is an open-source tool designed to parse, filter, display, and transform the contents of JSON input.
+While working with `awscli`, we often need to manipulate the json output, filtering for fields, or searching for values.
+This post is a collection of `jq` commands that I use repeatedly with awscli.
-There is always a better way to do things in cli.
-If you happen to have one, please shoot an email to `ahmed@cyberdojo.cloud`.
-Feedback is always welcome.

 ## jq Commands